developer-zebra/developer-zebra-site/src/enterprise-browser/3-0/api/barcode/index.md

 ####Type
 <span class='text-info'>BOOLEAN</span>
 ####Description
-Enables or disables the symbology for the GridMatrix decoder.
-It supports on Android with EMDK version 7.3 and above.
+Provides access to parameters available for the gridmatrix decoder.
+Supported on Android with EMDK version 7.3 and later.

 ####Access

 * Instance: This property can be accessed via an instance object of this class: <code>myObject.gridMatrix</code>
 * Default Instance: This property can be accessed via the default instance object of this class.
 	* <code>EB.Barcode.gridMatrix</code>

 ####Platforms

 * Android
-* Zebra devices only (Not all scanning engines support all symbologies or all symbology properties)
+* Zebra devices only (scanners on Symbol-branded devices)

 -----